 Currently eating a lamb Tikka Masala using this recipe, as I upload it, because it is too damn good to put down.
 Though this coconut curry is technically not a Tikka Masala sauce, it is equally as unique in flavor.
 Plus its a beautiful looking sauce to help give you Instagram shots a nice boost.
-I make a similar version of this recipe for UFC fight weeks, and the athletes love every time I pair it with chicken or salmon - its a crowd pleaser every time!

 How to Make Coconut Curry Sauce